openclimatefix/nowcasting-metrics/README.md

 #### MAE

-The MAE is calculated for each GSP on the latest forecast
+- The MAE is calculated for each GSP on the latest forecast
+- We calculate MAE for for all the GSPs combined on the latest forecast

-We also calculate MAE for different forecast horizon, from 0 to 8 hours.
+- We also calculate MAE for different forecast horizon, from 0 to 8 hours, for the national forecast.

 #### RMSE

-The RMSE is calculated for each GSP on the latest forecast
+- The RMSE is calculated for each GSP on the latest forecast
+- We calculate RMSE for for all the GSPs combined on the latest forecast

-We also calculate RMSE for different forecast horizon, from 0 to 8 hours.
+- We also calculate RMSE for different forecast horizon, from 0 to 8 hours, for the national forecast.

 ## Tests
 ### Local pytest